 It is concluded that application of Potassium at 30 Kg/ha +Sulphur at 15 kg/ha has performed better in growth parameters, yield attributes, and benefit cost ratio of Greengram.

-Table No. 1: Effect of Potassium and Sulphur on Growth and yield attributes of Greengram..
+Table No. 1: Effect of Potassium and Sulphur on Growth and Yield Attributes of Greengram.